symbol/symbol-docs/source/guides/restriction/preventing-spam-attacks-with-account-restrictions.rst

 Method #01: Using the SDK
 *************************

-Before starting solving the use case, you will need to set up two accounts with :doc:`NEM2-CLI <../../cli>`.
+Before starting solving the use case, you will need to set up two accounts with the :doc:`CLI tool<../../cli>`.

 1. Create an account to represent the product.